NeuroBridge/Annotation-Project/Notes/blurb.md

 Work activities:

 Students working on this project will read and review papers covering topics in neuroimaging and cognitive neuroscience.
-While reading the papers they will search for and annotate critical text features (specific words and sentences) that identify:
+While reading the papers they will search for and annotate critical text features (specific words and sentences) that identify aspects of the experimental design and analysis:

 1. How the data was collected
 2. Participant populations